armedias/FreePaymentBox/README.md

 Paybox, Point Transaction Systems and Prestashop are registred trademarks.

-This code provided as NO WARRANTY and is published under the ???
-License.
+This code provided as NO WARRANTY and is published under the [GPL v3 License](http://www.gnu.org/licenses/gpl-3.0.txt).